 This event is offered as part of the Super Youth Circuit (SYC).
 National points are awarded to 40 percent of the competitive field, rounding up, to a maximum of 64; no regional points are awarded.
-At least two athletes must compete in a given SYC age/weapon event to fulfill eligibility requirements for the March NAC and the USA Fencing National Championships.
+At least two athletes must compete in a given SYC age/weapon event to fulfill eligibility requirements for the USA Fencing National Championships.
 In all SYC Youth events, three fencers must compete in order for National Points to be awarded.

-Subject to the listed exceptions, fencers must meet the birth years in Table 2.5.1.
-There are no classification requirements.

-All information regarding seeding can be found in Table 2.15.1.1; all competition format Information can be found in Table 2.16.1.
+- A. Eligibility (age, classification) Subject to the listed exceptions, fencers must meet the birth years in Table 2.5.1.
+There are no classification requirements. - B. Seeding and Format All information regarding seeding can be found in Table 2.15.1.1; all competition format Information can be found in Table 2.16.1.